hristo-vrigazov/CarND-MPC-Project/README.md

 ## The model

-An example run can be found [here](https://youtu.be/kLGovfwS8E4) The model used in this project is called kinematic bicycle model.
+An example run can be found [here](https://youtu.be/R7743j4dtUY) The model used in this project is kinematic bicycle model.
+It consists of:

 ### State
 The state is represented by: